mrehkopf/vcs/README.md

 - Various filters and scalers
 - Variable refresh rate output
 - Free and open source
+- Modular, extendable design

 ## Supported capture hardware

 Any model of Datapath capture card supported by the Datapath Vision driver for Linux should be compatible, although the card's full set of capabilities may not be exposed.

+Other capture devices can be supported via custom [capture backends](#the-capture-backend).

 ## Documentation